gordon-cs/gordon-360-api/README.md

 - 360ApiTrain.gordon.edu -- Development JSON server site.
 C# using the ASP.NET Framework.

 ### Deploying to the Api Site
+#### Normal Case: Deploying Automatically via Travis
+When a pull request is merged into "develop", Travis will automatically build it and deploy it to 360apitrain.gordon.edu (for testing).

+When a pull request is merged into "master", Travis will automatically build it and deploy it to 360api.gordon.edu (for production).
+#### Unusual Case: Deploying Manually
+If there are problems with automatic deployment, or a specific need to revert or push manually, then this older procedure can be used.
 - Access the cts-360.gordon.edu VM (see [RemoteDesktopToVM.md](RemoteDesktopToVM.md) for instructions) as the cct.service user.
 - Before you publish your new version, be sure to copy the current stable version to make a backup.
 To do so:
 	- Navigate in File Explorer to `F:\Sites` and copy either 360Api or 360ApiTrain, whichever you're planning to publish to.